UIearning-support

 Privacy Statement

-Who is accountable for the data processing?
+Who is responsible for data processing?

-What personal data will be processed?
+What personal data is processed?

 If you use Ulearning through a Solis account, the following data will be processed.
-This generally applies to employees and students.
+This generally applies to UU employees and students.

 • Your unique userID,